 Vi använder cookies för att ge dig bästa möjliga upplevelse.
 Fortsätter du använda webbplatsen samtycker du att cookies används.Läs mer

-* Finalist for the National Book Critics Circle Award * Silver Medal Society of Illustrators *
+* Winner of the National Book Critics Circle Award * Silver Medal Society of Illustrators *

 * Named a Best Book of the Year by The New York Times,The Boston Globe, San Francisco Chronicle, NPR, Comics Beat, The Milwaukee Journal-Sentinel, Kirkus Reviews, andLibrary Journal

 This“ingenious reckoning with the past” (TheNew York Times), by award-winning artist Nora Krug investigates the hidden truths of her family’s wartime history in Nazi Germany.
 Nora Krug was born decades after the fall of the Nazi regime, but the Second World War cast a long shadow over her childhood and youth in the city of Karlsruhe, Germany.
 Yet she knew little about her own family’s involvement; though all four grandparents lived through the war, they never spoke of it.